11 Ways To Convert Calls Into New Dental Patients

 Getting a number right away prevents an issue if the call drops.
 Don’t leave it up to the caller to call back if that happens.

-Don’t assume that any number that appears on caller ID is the correct number of the caller.
+Don’t assume that any number that appears on the caller ID is the correct number of the caller.
 Always ask them which number is best for them.
 If they have multiple numbers, take them all down.

 Email is a great way to confirm appointments with patients so encourage your staff to ask for an email address.
 It’s a good idea to send a confirmation email to ensure all the information is correct and to obtain permission to send future emails.